-Use in pregnancy: There are no adequate and well-controlled studies of ezetimibe in pregnant women.
-Ezetimibe should be used during pregnancy only if the potential benefit justifies the risk to the fetus.
+PREGNANCY: There are no adequate and well-controlled studies of EZETROL in pregnant women.
+EZETROL should be used during pregnancy only if the potential benefit justifies the risk to the fetus.

-Multiple-dose studies of ezetimibe given in combination with HMG-CoA reductase inhibitors (statins) in rats and rabbits during organogenesis result in higher ezetimibe and statin exposures.
+Multiple dose studies of ezetimibe given in combination with statins in rats and rabbits during organogenesis result in higher ezetimibe and statin exposures.
 Reproductive findings occur at lower doses in combination therapy compared to monotherapy.

-Use in lactation: Studies in rats have shown that ezetimibe is excreted in milk.
-It is not known whether ezetimibe is excreted into human breast milk, therefore, ezetimibe should not be used in nursing mothers unless the potential benefit justifies the potential risk to the infant.
+NURSING MOTHERS: Studies in rats have shown that ezetimibe is excreted in milk.
+It is not known whether ezetimibe is excreted into human breast milk, therefore, EZETROL should not be used in nursing mothers unless the potential benefit justifies the potential risk to the infant.